A16

 - Prime trap: Before restarting, pour some clean water into the trap to ensure a proper water seal.

-Ensure the condensate line has continuous downward slope to the drain.
+Ensure the condensate line has a continuous downward slope to the drain.
 If the fault persists, have a technician check for internal heat exchanger blockage.

 Advertisements